Corfu: Temple of Artemis

-The Temple of Artemis is an Archaic Greek temple in Corfu, built in around 580 BC in the ancient city of Korkyra (or Corcyra), in what is known today as the suburb of Garitsa.
+The Temple of Artemis is an Archaic Greek temple in Corfu, built around 580 BC in the ancient city of Korkyra (or Corcyra), in what is known today as the suburb of Garitsa.
 The temple was dedicated to Artemis.
 It is known as the first Doric temple exclusively built with stone.
 It is also considered the first building to have incorporated all of the elements of the Doric architectural style.
 Very few Greek temple reliefs from the Archaic period have survived, and the large fragments of the group from the pediment are the earliest significant survivals.

 The temple was a peripteral–styled building with a pseudodipteral configuration.
-Its perimeter was rectangular, with width of 23.46 m and length 49 m with an eastward orientation so that light could enter the interior of the temple at sunrise.
+Its perimeter was rectangular, with a width of 23.46 m and a length of 49 m, oriented eastward so that light could enter the temple's interior at sunrise.
 It was one of the largest temples of its time.

-The metope of the temple was probably decorated, since remnants of reliefs featuring Achilles and Memnon were found in the ancient ruins.
+The metope of the temple was likely decorated, as remnants of reliefs depicting Achilles and Memnon were found in the ancient ruins.
 The temple has been described as a milestone of Ancient Greek architecture and one of 150 masterpieces of Western architecture.
 The Corfu temple architecture may have influenced the design of an archaic sanctuary structure found at the Sant'Omobono archaeological site in Rome, dating from the time of the Etruscans, which incorporates similar design elements.
-If still in use by the 4th-century, the temple would have been closed during the persecution of pagans in the late Roman Empire, when the Christian Emperors issued edicts prohibiting non-Christian worship.
+If still in use by the 4th century, the temple would have been closed during the persecution of pagans in the late Roman Empire, when the Christian Emperors issued edicts prohibiting non-Christian worship.
 Kaiser Wilhelm II, while vacationing at his summer palace of Achilleion in Corfu and while Europe was preparing for war, was involved in excavations at the site of the ancient temple.